handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 ## Set a initial sort order

-You can set a default way of sorting data that's applied every time Handsontable is launched.
+You can set a default sort order that's applied every time Handsontable is launched.

 In this demo, the data is initially sorted:
 - By the **Brand** column, in ascending order.